 What is 23 NYCRR 500 Compliance?

 New York 23 NYCRR part 500 (formally NYS DFS Cybersecurity 23 NYCRR 500 Regulation) compliance can be a daunting lift, especially for those who haven't started to remediate, and even for those who have secured compliance but aren't sure how to continuously prove compliance easily without taking time, effort, and resources away from existing projects.

 Governor Cuomo announced that their cyber regulation was the "first in the nation" to protect both consumers and financial institutions.
 "The regulation requires banks, insurance companies, and other financial services institutions regulated by the State Department of Financial Services" to put into place a continuously maintained cybersecurity program and report data breaches and other cybersecurity events within 72 hours with limited exemptions.
-The program is supposed to be designed to protect consumers that each financial institution serves and to secure New York State’s financial services industry and their information systems this year and beyond as cyber vulnerabilities evolve.
+The program is supposed to be designed to protect the consumers that each financial institution serves and to secure New York State’s financial services industry and its information systems this year and beyond as cyber vulnerabilities evolve.
 This regulation includes everything from appointing a Chief Information Security Officer to implementing two or multi-factor authentication (2FA or MFA).
 In short, the reg is quite extensive.

 According to the New York DFS, "This regulation requires each company to assess its specific cybersecurity risk profile and design a program that addresses its risks in a robust fashion.
 Senior management must take this issue seriously and be responsible for the organization’s cybersecurity program and file an annual certification confirming compliance with these regulations.
 A regulated entity’s cybersecurity program must ensure the safety and soundness of the institution and protect its customers."

 Who Falls Under the Regulation?